opengateware/openFPGA-Genesis/README.md

 - This core is far from complete and I am aware of most issues.
 - You *can* report issues, but I probably won't look at them.
 - No PAL.
-- No proper region detection (or switching).
-- Due to above, US only currently.
-- Plenty of games do not work correctly.
 - No save states work.
-- Probably other broken things...
-I have noticed bin ROMs tend to work okay.
-- Many missing core settings.